djplaner/blog/docs/2007/01/16/enterprise-systems-and-shadow-systems-what-can-the-miners-canary-tell-us/index.md

 ---
-title: "Enterprise systems and shadow systems: What can the miner&#039;s canary tell us?"
+title: "Enterprise systems and shadow systems: What can the miner's canary tell us?"
 date: 2007-01-16 11:04:58+10:00
 categories: ['paperideas', 'web-20-course-sites']
 type: post